mbhatt1/maifscratch/docs/guide/installation.md

 ### 2. Full Installation (Recommended)

-For production use and advanced features:
+For production use and advanced features, install with the `[full]` extra.
+This command installs all optional dependencies for a feature-complete deployment.

 ```bash
 pip install maif[full]